 - 1.1.
 The engine generators approved for operation by this order are to be used solely for those purposes described in application materials as further limited by the conditions of this Order.
-There shall be no operation of this equipment to produce power for demandresponse arrangements, peak shaving arrangements, nor to provide power as part of a financial arrangement with another entity, nor to supply power to the grid. - 1.2.
-Upon issuance of this Approval Order, Approval Order No. 16AQ-E043 is rescinded and replaced entirely by the evaluations and conditions of this approval.
+There shall be no operation of this equipment to produce power for demand-response arrangements, peak shaving arrangements, nor to provide power as part of a financial arrangement with another entity, nor to supply power to the grid. - 1.2.
+Upon issuance of this Approval Order, Approval Orders No. 18AQ-E043 and 16AQ-E026 are rescinded and replaced entirely by the evaluations and conditions of this approval.